Can AI Actually Build My Business Reports Safely?

 Common use cases

-- SaaS leadership: Ask, “What is Net Revenue Retention by cohort for last quarter?”
-AI selects the certified “NRR” metric, applies the allowed cohort dimension, and returns the same number that finance publishes.
+- SaaS leadership: Ask "What is Net Revenue Retention by cohort for last quarter?"
+AI selects the certified NRR metric, applies the allowed cohort dimension, and returns the same number finance publishes.

-- Operations managers: Ask, “Where are on‑time shipments slipping?”
-The metric enforces order‑level grain and business days, so exceptions point to real bottlenecks.
+- Operations managers: Ask "Where are on-time shipments slipping?"
+The metric enforces order-level grain and business days, so exceptions point to real bottlenecks rather than data artefacts.

 Risks and tradeoffs to plan for

-- Upfront definition work: Clear, shared definitions take effort, especially for metrics like “Active Customer.”
-The work pays off every time a new report is requested.
+- Upfront definition work: Clear, shared definitions take effort — especially for contested metrics like "Active Customer."
+The work pays off every time a new report is requested without a debate.

 - Governance discipline: Owners, change control, and certification workflows prevent drift.
 A light process keeps speed and trust in balance.

 - Living documentation: Descriptions, examples, and data contracts must stay current.
-Treat the metric catalog like a product that ships improvements.
+Treat the metric catalog like a product that ships improvements, not a document that gets filed away.

 - Inventory your top ten metrics that drive decisions.
 Note definitions, owners, and current sources.